 A Power BI slicer is a canvas visual filter available in Power BI Desktop.
 Slicers in Power BI play the most crucial role in creating comparative charts or separate reports.
-They act as an alternative solution in filtering the narrow portions of datasets that are represented in the form of other visualizations in a particular report.
+Slicers act as an alternative solution in filtering the narrow portions of datasets that are represented in the form of other visualizations in a particular report.

 - In order to display important or commonly-used filters on the report canvas for easier access.

 - In case you want to filter by columns to eliminate the hidden or unnecessary data in the tables.

 - To design more creative reports by placing slicers next to important visuals.

 - In finding easier ways to watch the currently filtered state without opening a drop-down list.

 To add a Slicers in Power BI one must go through the following steps, and they are: